meditationstuff/protocol_1/index.md

 You don’t have to do all or any these.
 Eventually you’ll throw almost all of them away, or at least they’ll be essentialized and seamlessly convolved with so much.

 Something being in a preliminary/auxiliary practice isn’t committing to any particular ontology.
-Take these as experiential games, dialogues between words and experience, physical or mental action and result.
+Take these as experiential games, brief playful experiments (and not buttons to press and mechanically keep pressing), dialogues between words and experience, physical or mental action and result.

 Because the preliminary/auxiliary practices are an ad hoc, open-ended list, the current set of practices became too large to be manageably contained in the current document.